1. DataSelf Architecture

 2. From the list of workbooks or views, click the '' icon → Edit Workbook.

-Duplicate the Sales by Customer worksheet and modify it to show Sales by Item Class for the last two years.
+Activity 6: Duplicate the Sales by Customer worksheet and modify it to show Sales by Inv No & Inv Date for the last two years.

-Drag the Item Class dimension on top of the Customer dimension in the Rows.
+2. Drag the Inv No dimension on top of the Customer dimension in the Rows.

-The red down arrow indicates it is inserting the field before or after an existing field.
+Notice there is no red down arrow/triangle.
+The red down arrow/triangle indicates it is inserting the field before or after an existing field instead of writing over it.

 9. Drag and Drop: Multiple Dimensions